vitalyvch/strace.ebpf/doc/Strace-eBPF-DESIGN.md

  - Used combination of technologies allow tool to be about one order of magnitude faster than regular system strace.
- - Consumes much less amount of CPU resource.
+ - Consumes much less amount of CPU resources.
  - Output is designed to be suitable for processing with classical tools and technologies, like awk.
  - Can trace syscalls system-wide.